India–Indonesia relations: Economic relations

 On 25 January 2011, after talks by Indian Prime Minister Manmohan Singh and visiting President of Indonesia Susilo Bambang Yudhoyono, India and Indonesia had signed business deals worth billions of dollars and set an ambitious target of doubling trade over the next five years.

 Yudhoyono with the Indian Prime Minister Manmohan Singh, on the sidelines of the 9th ASEAN-India Summit and the 6th East Asia Summit, in Bali, Indonesia.

 Yudhoyono's Second United Indonesia Cabinet was announced in October 2009 after he was re-elected as president earlier in the year.
 The vice-president in Yudhoyono's second cabinet was Dr. Boediono.
 Boediono replaced Jusuf Kalla who was vice-president in the first Yudhoyono cabinet.

 India also has further economic ties with Indonesia through its free trade agreement with ASEAN, of which Indonesia is a member.
 The two countries target to achieve bilateral trade of $25 billion by 2015, with cumulative Indian investments of $20 billion in Indonesia.

-In 2025, India–Indonesia economic ties deepened further with a surge in palm oil trade.
-Following India’s reduction of import tariffs, Indonesia expects palm oil exports to India to exceed 5 million tonnes, up from 4.8 million tonnes in 2024.
-Indonesia is also supplying 100,000 germinated palm seeds to support India’s National Mission on Edible Oils–Oil Palm, which aims to expand palm cultivation to 1 million hectares by 2025–26.
-The two nations signed an MoU between the Indonesian Palm Oil Council (IPOC) and the Indian Vegetable Oil Producers’ Association (IVPA) to strengthen collaboration, address consumer concerns, and promote sustainable palm oil use—reflecting growing strategic and agricultural cooperation between the two countries.
+In 2025, economic relations between India and Indonesia strengthened through increased palm oil trade and agricultural cooperation.
+Following India's reduction of import tariffs, Indonesia projected that its palm oil exports to India would exceed 5 million tonnes, compared with 4.8 million tonnes in 2024.
+Indonesia also agreed to supply 100,000 germinated oil palm seeds in support of India's National Mission on Edible Oils–Oil Palm, which aims to expand oil palm cultivation to 1 million hectares by 2025–26.
+In addition, the Indonesian Palm Oil Council and the Indian Vegetable Oil Producers' Association signed a memorandum of understanding to promote institutional cooperation, address consumer concerns, and encourage the sustainable use of palm oil.

 Culture

 Balinese Ramayana dance drama, performed in Sarasvati Garden in Ubud.

-Historically, Indonesian archipelago was heavily influenced by dharmic civilization of India.
+Historically, the Indonesia was heavily influenced by the Dharmic religions of India.
 For example, Ramayana is a major theme in Indonesian dance drama traditions, especially in Java and Bali.

 The cultural ties still continue, with popular Indonesian Dangdut music displaying the influence of Hindustani musics very popular within the people of Indonesia especially middle-class to lower-class people that enjoy the tabla-beat music.
 Bollywood films and music are also popular in Indonesia.
 To promote Indian culture in Indonesia, the Jawaharlal Nehru Indian Cultural Centre was established in Jakarta in 1989, featuring a library and providing lessons on Indian culture, as well as promoting art such as Yoga, Indian music and dance.